KhushiiChoudhary/MATH-CSCI485_Spring25_Khushi_Choudhary/Assignment_1/readme.md

 # Recursive Feature Elimination (RFE) with Linear Regression

+## Introduction to Recursive Feature Elimination (RFE)

+Recursive Feature Elimination (RFE) is a feature selection method that helps identify the most important features for a predictive model.
+It works by iteratively fitting a model and removing the least significant features based on model coefficients until a predefined number of features remain.
+This technique is useful for improving model interpretability and reducing overfitting.

 ## Overview
 This project implements **Recursive Feature Elimination (RFE)** using **Linear Regression** to identify the most important features in predicting diabetes progression.
 The analysis is performed on the **Diabetes dataset** from `sklearn.datasets.load_diabetes()`.

+## Requirements

+Ensure you have the following dependencies installed:
+- numpy
+- pandas
+- matplotlib
+- scikit-learn

 ## Features
 - Dataset: Diabetes dataset containing 442 samples and 10 features.